Where to Turn When the Burn Rate is Growing

 A market pivot is one of the most substantial shifts a startup can make.
 Unlike a customer pivot, which usually involves a shift in customer targeting within the same market or industry, a market pivot pulls the company from an existing market and re-positions it as a player in a new market.
 This type of transition is needed when it becomes clear that market demand does not exist, and a new market is identified as a better fit.

-Although a drastic shift from the perspective of sales and marketing, from a software perspective the transition is not always substantial; in some cases a company is able to leverage the same core technology to create products or solutions with features for a different market without radical increases in cost.
+Although a drastic shift from the perspective of sales and marketing, from a software perspective the transition is not always substantial; in some cases, a company is able to leverage the same core technology to create products or solutions with features for a different market without radical increases in cost.

 For example, a financial technology solutions provider might decide that their initial plan to enter the retail banking sector is no longer viable because the cost of acquiring customers is too high and demand is low.

-The insurance market, however, might show plenty of opportunity, indicating the value of a market pivot with a minor change in product development costs.
+The insurance market, however, might show plenty of opportunities, indicating the value of a market pivot with a minor change in product development costs.
 The flexible organizational nature of a startup makes a market pivot possible in a short amount of time, and, if proper research is undertaken, can resolve the nagging issue of increasing burn rate by repositioning the company in a market with higher margins and better long-term growth prospects.

-Another potential cause of unsustainably high burn rate might be organizational inefficiencies.
+Another potential cause of an unsustainably high burn rate might be organizational inefficiencies.
 Often, an imbalance in company operating costs is the core issue weighing on the bottom line.
 Common costs here are employee salaries, office rent, project management inefficiencies, IT costs (including project management software, research tools, cloud storage solutions, and the lack of automated processes).
 Efficiencies can be found in all these areas that can substantially cut monthly overhead, bringing the company closer to profitability without drastically altering it’s product offering or revenue model.

 A high or growing burn rate is not appealing if there isn’t corresponding growth – but it poses a perplexing problem that resists a simple solution.
 Founders who feel under the gun need to look extremely closely over operating costs, market conditions, and company positioning to know which area is underperforming, why it is so, and what can be done about it.
 In almost every case, the issue can be resolved by implementing changes in one of the areas mentioned above, bringing company cost structure into closer alignment with revenue projections.